 Marvila offers a good range of different kind of properties.
 There are charming renovated apartments in small buildings, modern blocks of flats and lovely villas available.
 Marvila itself is very lively, and Lisbon city centre is about 8 kilometres away.

 The international interest towards Marvila has grown in the past years.
 It has shown signs of becoming a highly valued area of Lisbon.
 Moreover, there is a tax benefit programme called NHR (non habitual residence) which attracts many EU nationals, such as French, Swedish, Belgian and German, to invest in Lisbon.
-A Golden Visa is available for those non EU-nationals that invest a minimum of 500.000 euros in property.
+A Golden Visa is available for those non EU-nationals that invest in property.

 Marvila offers great quality of life in many senses.
 It is a peaceful and safe neighbourhood with traditional businesses side-by-side with modern, urban cafés and restaurants.
 The proximity of the river is another plus, together with beautiful green spaces.